yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/26-frontend-tooling-and-react/CHALLENGE.md

 ===

 ## Requirements
-Write a function that takes in a numeric array and returns an object literal with two properties:
-* the highest value in the array
+Write a function that performs depth first traversal using whichever order you prefer on a Binary Tree:
-* the second highest value in the array
+* print the values of the tree

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality